 \section{Methods}

-We allocate national components of food production, transformation, and supply, before using dasymetric mapping with spatial surrogates to downscale this data geographically.
-We start by processing the Food Balance Sheet (FBS)\cite{FAO_FBS} data at the national scale, in order to maintain food energy conservation.
+Our method generally involves collecting and harmonizing national components of food production, transformation, and supply at the global scale, before downscaling these data geographically proportionally to spatial surrogates.
+We start by processing the Food Balance Sheet (FBS) \cite{FAO_FBS} data at the national scale, in order to maintain food energy conservation.
 Then in order to distribute food production, feed, and food supply to each grid cell, we obtain gridded surrogate data from a variety of sources, including global gridded crop production maps (GAEZ)\cite{GAEZ_2022}, the Global Livestock of the World Database\cite{FAO_Livestock_2018}, fish catch estimates\cite{Guiet_2024}, as well as population \cite{worldpop_2020}.
-We convert all food flow mass quantities into calories, using mass-energy conversion factors\cite{faoHandbook2001, Kastner_2011}\cite{MacDonald_2015}.
-We estimate total human metabolic rates based on physiological measures, and compare this with the food supply.
-The result is a spatially resolved, global account of production, food supply, metabolism, and other food flow quantities for every food category.
-Table~\ref{tab:dataSources} outlines the FBS elements, their corresponding surrogate variables, and their data sources.
+We convert all food flow mass quantities into calories, using mass-energy conversion factors \cite{faoHandbook2001, Kastner_2011}\cite{MacDonald_2015}.